Investigators probe Boeing 787 battery maker

-TOKYO/KYOTO, Japan U.S. and Japanese aviation safety officials investigating problems with Boeing Co's 787 Dreamliner visited the headquarters of the plane's battery maker on Monday, seeking clues into why one of the technologically advanced aircraft made an emergency landing last week.
+KYOTO, Japan U.S. and Japanese aviation safety officials took their investigations into problems with Boeing Co's 787 Dreamliner to the headquarters of the plane's battery maker on Monday, seeking clues into why one of the technologically advanced aircraft made an emergency landing last week.

-CAB official Tatsuyuki Shimazu told reporters the investigating team had been briefed by GS Yuasa and had toured the plant, looking at battery design, production and quality.
-The Japanese investigation at the plant will continue on Tuesday on a more detailed level, including tracking battery batch numbers and production dates, he said.
+He said the company was fully cooperating with the investigation, and its engineers were working with the officials.

-Authorities around the world last week grounded the new lightweight Dreamliner, and Boeing halted deliveries after a problem with a lithium-ion battery prompted an All Nippon Airways (9202.T) 787 into the emergency landing at Takamatsu airport during a domestic flight.
-Earlier this month, a similar battery caught fire in a Japan Airlines' (9201.T) 787 parked at Boston Logan International Airport.
+Authorities around the world last week grounded the new lightweight aircraft, and Boeing halted deliveries after a problem with a lithium-ion battery prompted an All Nippon Airways 787 into the emergency landing at Takamatsu airport during a domestic flight.
+Earlier this month, a similar battery caught fire in a Japan Airlines' 787 parked at Boston Logan International Airport.

 "Results have shown the battery was abnormal in both the Boston and Takamatsu (incidents).
 They were the most damaged,"

-Shigeru Takano, a senior safety official at the CAB, told reporters ahead of the on-site visit to GS Yuasa.
-"We will look into if the work that took place, from design to manufacturing, was appropriate."
+Shigeru Takano, a senior safety official at the CAB, told reporters.
+Ahead of the on-site visit to GS Yuasa, Takano said: "We will look into if the work that took place, from design to manufacturing, was appropriate."

 Shares in GS Yuasa, valued at close to $1.5 billion, rose 1 percent on Monday, having dropped nearly 10 percent since the Boston fire.
-The benchmark Nikkei .N225 fell 1.5 percent.
+The benchmark Nikkei .N225 was down 1.5 percent.

 The company, which employs nearly 12,300 staff, expects revenue of 288 billion yen in the year to end-March - with only around 1 percent of that coming from its aircraft battery business.
 The company's batteries are used primarily in motorbikes, industrial equipment and power supply devices.